AY2324S1-CS2103T-T08-2/CS2101/docs/UserGuide.md

 **Parameters:**

 * `[field]` is the information to filter by.

-    List of options:
+You can specify the following fields:

-    * `course` - Filter to contacts whose courses contain one one of the terms
+    * `course` : Filter to contacts whose courses contain one one of the terms
-    * `tag` - Filter to contacts whose tags contain one of the terms
+    * `tag` : Filter to contacts whose tags contain one of the terms
-    * `spec` - Filter to contacts whose specialisations contain one of the terms
+    * `spec` : Filter to contacts whose specialisations contain one of the terms
-    * `grad` - Filter to contacts who graduated in a specific year
+    * `grad` : Filter to contacts who graduated in a specific year <br/> <br/>

 * `[term]` is the terms that will be filtered against.
-All contacts in the filtered contact list must have part of the `[term]` in the `[field]` specified above.
+All contacts in the filtered contact list must have part of the `[term]` in the `[field]` specified above. <br/> <br/>
 * `[taken]` (optional).
 Only for filtering by `course`, this parameter additionally filters out contacts who have finished/haven't started the course as of the current date of your system.

-    List of options:
+You can specify the following values:

-    * `true` - Remove contacts who have finished/haven't started the course as of the current date of your system.
+    * `true` : Remove contacts who have finished/haven't started the course as of the current date of your system.
-    * `false` - (default).
-Include all contacts with matching course terms in the filtered list regardless of course dates.
+    * `false` (**default**): Include all contacts with matching course terms in the filtered list regardless of course dates.

 <div markdown="span" class="alert alert-warning">